 To meet these varied student needs, the graduate program in political science offers rigorous training without a rigidly structured curriculum.
 Courses reflect current faculty research and their sense of what is theoretically significant.
-With the exception of PLSC 30501, Introduction to Research Design, there are no compulsory courses, although we encourage students to take concentration courses that provide overviews of the respective subfields and methodology courses appropriate to their research interests.
+There are no compulsory courses, although we encourage students to take courses that provide overviews of the respective subfields and methodology courses appropriate to their research interests.
 In comparative politics, for example, students can take a variety of courses on specific countries or regions, each raising basic issues for comparative study.
-In international politics, students can choose an initial course, such as Charles Lipson's "Introduction to International Relations," or begin with a more specialized course, such as John Mearsheimer's "War and the Nation State," which has no prerequisites.
-In quantitative methods, where a carefully structured program is particularly valuable, the department has developed an optional sequence to prepare students for empirical research.
+In international politics, students can choose an initial course, such as Charles Lipson's "Introduction to International Relations," or begin with a more specialized course, such as John Mearsheimer's "War and the Nation State."
+In quantitative methods, where a carefully structured program is particularly valuable, the department has developed a sequence to prepare students for empirical research.
 Students can best engage the compelling questions by taking courses that reflect on-going faculty interests.

 The department offers a variety of courses that effectively introduce students to major research issues, plus others that encourage advanced research.
-Regular courses last ten weeks, and students usually take two or three each quarter; advanced workshops usually meet throughout the academic year.
-In the first year, students must complete a total of eight courses for quality grades, with at least five of the grades earned in the autumn and winter quarters.
+Regular courses last ten weeks, and students usually take three each quarter in the first two years.
+In the first year, students should plan on completing a total of nine courses for quality grades.
+In the second year, students should plan on completing at least seven courses for quality grades.

 After completing courses and exams, students turn to the PhD dissertation.
 The first step is a dissertation proposal that briefly outlines the research question, significance, argument, hypotheses, and methodology of the dissertation.
 A proposal seminar, required in the winter quarter of the third year, is a weekly seminar devoted solely to presentation and collective discussion of several drafts of each student's dissertation proposal.
-The proposal must be approved by a committee of three faculty who agree to supervise the dissertation research and present the proposal for department approval.
+By June 1 of the third year, the proposal must be approved by a committee of three faculty who agree to supervise the dissertation research and present the proposal for department approval.

 Writing a dissertation is usually an extended process of going back and forth with committee members on drafts and redrafts of chapters.
 Upon receiving final approval by the dissertation committee, the candidate gives a formal presentation based on the dissertation.
 Following the presentation, which is open to the public, the candidate is questioned by an examining committee of three faculty members (usually the dissertation committee).